gracicot/subgine/README.md

 A simple async physic engine made from scratch working with multiple sub-engine

+Subgine has not achieved a stable release yet, so use it at your own risks!

 subgine is released under the MIT license.

 The MIT License (MIT)